justinlewis/recreation/README.md

 This repo seeks to compile data processing and visualization tools for recreation related information.
-Data will inherintly find it's way here as well although the goal is not to compile and store lots of data here.
+Data will inherintly find it's way here as well although the goal is not to compile and store lots of data.

 ## National Parks: